-- 1. This report is issued in accordance with the terms of our engagement letter dated 25 September 2020. - 2.
-The accompanying Statement of Possible Special Tax Benefits available to the Company and its Shareholders and "AG Enviro Infra Projects Private Limited and Antony Lara Enviro Solutions Private Limited" (referred as "material subsidiaries") (hereinafter referred to as "the Statement") under the Income Tax Act, 1961 (read with Income Tax Rules, circulars, notifications) as amended by the Finance Act, 2020 (hereinafter referred to as the "Indian Income Tax Regulations") has been prepared by the management of the Company in connection with the proposed offer, which has been attached with this certificate.
+- 1. This report is issued in accordance with the terms of our engagement letter dated 17 January 2020. - 2.
+The accompanying Statement of Possible Special Tax Benefits available to the Company and its Shareholders and material subsidiaries (hereinafter referred to as "the Statement") under the Income Tax Act, 1961 (read with Income Tax Rules, circulars, notifications) as amended by the Finance Act, 2019 (hereinafter referred to as the "Indian Income Tax Regulations") has been prepared by the management of the Company in connection with the proposed Offer, which we have initialed for identification purposes.